eaton/ids/README.md

 ## NanoIDs

 `nanoid(size?: number, alphabet?: string)` wraps the nanoid library, handy whne you need random identifiers that are less cumbersome than UUIDs. `urlid(size?: number)` is a shortcut for making a nanoid with URL-safe characters.
+Similarly, the `nanohash(input: any, size?: number, alphabet?: string)` function uses the same alphabet to encode a hash value, optionally slicing it to a desired length.
+(Obviously, at the cost of hash collision probability).

 ## Social Security Numbers